Contrast-Security-OSS/docs/content/admin/teamserver/faq/HowToUpdateEOPLicenseFile.md

 ## Updating Your License File Through The UI

-1. Obtain a new license from [Hub](https://hub.contrastsecurity.com/h/), your account manager, or the technical support team.
-2. Log in to TeamServer as a SuperAdmin, for example:
+1. Log in to TeamServer as a SuperAdmin, for example:

     > **URL:** ```http://teamserver:8080/Contrast/static/ng/admin_index.html#/superadmin/signin```
     >